3D Animation for Films Vs Games

 An animator must consider multiple combinations of actions that can be taken.
 “A good animator knows how to support that kind of open-ended-ness,” says Petty.

 In addition, games offer unique challenges to the animator.
 “Your animation can usually be seen from all angles in the game so it must look correct from all points of view,” says Dave Vasquez, Animation Mentor graduate, and animator at Electronic Arts.

 “Another big thing with games is that you are making an enormous number of animations which are sometimes shared with multiple characters.”

 This requires a different production pipeline than films and creates much more interdependence among the team working on the game.

-We at The Imagine Studio aim to provide top-notch 3D Animation Services to clients with a view to drive more traffic and yield best possible results.
-We create these 3D Animations in a manner that depict the virtual real life with the help of character, lighting effects, movemen, and transparency.
+We create these 3D Animations in a manner that depict the virtual real life with the help of character, lighting effects, movement, and transparency.